graphql-aspnet/graphql-aspnet.github.io/docs/types/unions.md

 ## Union Proxies

-If you need to reuse your unions in multiple methods you'll want to create a class that implements `IGraphUnionProxy` to encapsulate the details, then add that as a reference in your controller methods instead of the individual types.
+If you need to reuse your unions in multiple methods you'll want to create a class that implements `IGraphUnionProxy` (or inherits from `GraphUnionProxy`) to encapsulate the details, then add that as a reference in your controller methods instead of the individual types.
 This can also be handy for uncluttering your code if you have a lot of possible types for the union.
 The return type of your method will still need to be `IGraphActionResult`.
 You cannot return a `IGraphUnionProxy` as a value.

 ```csharp
 public class KitchenController : GraphController